 Desmoid tumors are rare tumors that many doctors likely haven’t seen.
 This makes it difficult to get an accurate diagnosis.
 Many people living with desmoid tumors are misdiagnosed at some point in their journey.
 The Desmoid Tumor Research Foundation recommends seeing a sarcoma specialist.
 A sarcoma specialist is an oncologist who focuses on treating soft tissue tumors like sarcomas (a type of cancer) or desmoid tumors.

-Are you living with a desmoid tumor?
-Do you have other questions about how these tumors are a type of fibromatosis?
-Share them in the comments below, or start a conversation by posting on your Activities page.
+Do you have questions about how desmoid tumors are a type of fibromatosis?
+Let others know in the comments below.

 We'd love to hear from you!
 Please share your name and email to post and read comments.